lukjeje/PHPmarket/README.md

 you need to have msyql database colled items and table colled items, table need to have: id  img  price  name  info

+you also need table users : id email password

 you can use my other tool for mysql jobs: ***************

 PHPmarket preview: